-You have to make a decision on which level of accommodation your going to take during your holidays to Tanzania
+You have to make a decision on which level of accommodation you’re going to take during your holidays to Tanzania

-As Tanzania safari we offer different level of safari accommodation from budget safari accommodation, Mid range/comfort safari to Luxury plus 5 star lodges and hotels.
+As Tanzania safari, we offer different levels of safari accommodation from budget safari accommodation, Midrange/comfort safari to Luxury plus 5-star lodges and hotels.
 Get a look on our 8days Tanzania safari

 What to Bring on Safari

-As tour operator the things you are supposed to take during your family vacation to Tanzania to avoid carrying a lots of staffs which are not needs on your African family safari holidays & Vacation!
+As tour operator the things you are supposed to take during your family vacation to Tanzania to avoid carrying a lot of staff which are not needs on your African family safari holidays & Vacation!

 What to bring